LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

         print("Unknown compound")

 ```
-Although this works, many programmers judge this to be bad form.
-It is more clear to the user when the iterations and stopping conditions
-are explicitly stated after the ```for``` or ```while``` keywords.

-Sometimes you will want to use the ```break``` command
+For example, you might want to use the ```break``` command
 when you are looking for something and want to stop looking after
 you have found what you are looking for.

-In this case, the loop wastefuly continues until the end of the range,
+In this case, the loop wastefully continues until the end of the range,
 regardless of when the digit is found.

 ```python